smileservices/dev_blogpposts/DJANGO/images.md

 I think this is the best image handling library to work with Django as it has the most features and is widely used in big projects like Saleor.

 Pros:

-- widely used
+- Widely used
-- easy to set up
+- Easy to set up

 Cons:

-- need to use the post_delete signal to clear the files and post_save to create the thumbnails:
+- Need to use the post_delete signal to clear the files and post_save to create the thumbnails:
 ```python
 # someapp/models.py
 from django.db import models